-Getting started in forex trading can be quite intimidating, especially for new traders.
-One of the biggest mistakes a new trader can make is by focussing too much on the numbers and as a result, neglecting the importance of trading psychology.
+Getting started in forex trading can be quite intimidating One of the biggest mistakes a new trader can make is by focusing too much on the numbers and as a result, neglecting the importance of trading psychology.

 The two main emotions that govern trading are fear and greed.
 Fear causes a trader to exit a market too early or enter too late in order to avoid a loss, and greed can cause making high risk trades, and trading without doing the necessary research.
 In order to be a successful trader, you need to learn both discipline, to be able to make trades divorced from your emotional state, but also when to take risks.